utk-cs340-spring22/ClassInfo/sprint2.md

 - Discuss with your group on the iteration and plan to adapt accordingly
 - Receive feedback from the TAs on your individual contributions
 - Ask questions to improve

+# What you need to turn in:

+1. As a group: Demo Working Software in class on your assigned day.
+Ten minutes or less per group.
+2. Individually: In a directory in your github class project repo named sprint2, create a .md file named with your netid with a reflection on sprint 2.
+Use the template named sprint.template.md in this ClassInfo github page.
+3. Individually: In the same sprint2 directory, create a file named netid.commits.md (use your netid in place of netid.
+In that file, show all source code lines you committed for this sprint.
+Use git blame and filter only the lines from this sprint.
+Do not include binary files (like images) or files auto-generated from tools.
+Do include those files in the reflection where you list the files you worked on.